BradHutchings/Mmojo-Server-v2/instructions/502-Package-zip.md

 Let's prepare a `.zip` file containing a `mmojo-server` executable and a `mmojo-server-support` directory for distribution.
 You will start with one of the `mmojo-server` apps you built, add certificates, add the Mmojo Complete user interface, add a add a `.gguf` model file, and add a configuration file.
 You will test run it, zip it up, then copy it to your Mmojo Share.

 **TO-DO**:
-- Move picking .gguf before creating directories.
+- Fix .gguf short names in model_map file.
-- Incorporate .gguf short name into difrectory name, zip name.
+- Incorporate .gguf short name into directory name, zip name.
 - Shortcut after picking build and gguf.

 ---